 - Don’t touch their antlers.

-- If they start up with another reindeer with their antlers up then back away and if they really start going at it, clear the area.
-They won’t pay as much attention to where people are as they usually would and others will get involved to take sides and to referee.
+- If they start up with another reindeer with their antlers up, then back away, and if they really start going at it, clear the area.
+They won’t pay as much attention to where people are as they usually would, and others will get involved to take sides and referee.
 Jane said it doesn’t happen often, but it can.